 The Issue: The FTC Act does not apply to “common carriers” like landline telephone companies.
 But does that exemption include the entire company or just those aspects of the business that are actually engaged in common carrier activity?

 When AT&T starting “throttling” the data it provided its “unlimited” data users, the FTC sued AT&T for unfair and deceptive practices for promising ‘unlimited’ data that it did not in fact provide.
 AT&T moved to dismiss the action on the ground that it was a common carrier, and therefore exempt from the FTC Act.
 The district court denied the motion on the ground that conveying mobile data was not considered a common carrier activity, even though other aspects of AT&T’s business, such as its landline telephone service, were.
 But a Ninth Circuit panel overturned the decision, holding that the common carrier exemption applies to the entire company, not just to those pieces which engage in common carrier activity.

 Why It Matters: If allowed to stand, the Ninth Circuit panel’s ruling would have left the FTC powerless to take action against cell phone companies, cable TV providers, or other telecommunications companies that cram unauthorized charges onto bills, fail to deliver promised services, or violate “Do Not Call” orders, among other violations, as long as the companies engage in some common carrier activity.
 Such a result would be irreconcilable with Congress’s mandate that the FTC prevent harm to vulnerable consumers.
-To make matters worse, the panel’s opinion failed to grapple with the likelihood that many businesses – especially technology companies like Amazon, Apple, Facebook, and Twitter – are engaging or may soon engage in common carrier activities as a result of innovation, acquisition, or even, pursuant to this opinion, simply to evade FTC oversight.
-The panel opinion also threatened to undermine international commitments such as the recently adopted Privacy Shield agreement between the United States and the European Union, which authorizes the cross-Atlantic transmission of personal data based on the commitment that the FTC will use its enforcement power to safeguard the privacy of transferred EU data.
+To make matters worse, the panel’s opinion failed to grapple with the likelihood that many businesses – especially technology companies like Amazon, Apple, Facebook, and Twitter – are engaging or may soon engage in common carrier activities as a result of innovation or acquisition, thereby making them immune from FTC oversight under the panel opinion.